 Order your individual game tickets online by visiting the Colorado Rockies official website at ROCKIES.com.
 A sliding scale of service charges ($1.00 to $7.50) plus a $3.50 transaction fee applies.

-Rockpile - Consisting of seven windows near Gate A, this office opens 2 hours prior to game time and remains open at least 30 to 60 minutes after the start of the game, depending on foot traffic.
+ROCKPILE - Consisting of seven windows near Gate A, this office opens two hours prior to game time and remains open at least 30 to 60 minutes after the start of the game, depending on foot traffic.

-Wynkoop - Consisting of seven windows near the Wynkoop Walkway at Gate E, this office opens 2 hours prior to game time and remains open at least 30 to 60 minutes after the start of the game, depending on foot traffic.
+WYNKOOP - Consisting of seven windows near the Wynkoop Walkway at Gate E, this office opens two hours prior to game time and remains open at least 30 to 60 minutes after the start of the game, depending on foot traffic.

-An adult ticket for the Rockpile is $4.00; there is a four ticket limit per person per game for $4.00 tickets.
+TICKETS FOR THE ROCKPILE: There is a four ticket limit per game for adult Rockpile tickets.
 These limits apply whether purchasing Rockpile tickets in advance or day of game.

-Advance Rockpile: A limited number of Rockpile tickets are available for advance purchase for all regular season home games.
-Advance Rockpile tickets ($4.00) are available for purchase at the Coors Field Ticket Office, all King Soopers, select City Market and Colorado Rockies Dugout stores or by calling (303) ROCKIES (762-5437) or at ROCKIES.com (service charges apply).
+ADVANCE ROCKPILE: A limited number of Rockpile tickets are available for advance purchase for all regular season home games.
+Advance Rockpile tickets are available for purchase at the Coors Field Ticket Office, all King Soopers, select City Markets and Colorado Rockies Dugout Stores or by calling (303) ROCKIES (762-5437) or at ROCKIES.com (service charges apply).

-Day of Game Rockpile: Both $4.00 and $1.00 Rockpile tickets are available for purchase day of game for most home games, beginning 2 hours prior to game time at the Rockpile Ticket Office located near Gate A. Rockpile tickets are available to Guests 12 years of age and younger and 55 years of age and older for $1.00; there is a two ticket limit per person per game for the $1.00 tickets.
+DAY OF GAME ROCKPILE: Both $4.00 and $1.00 Rockpile tickets are available for purchase day of game for most home games, beginning two hours prior to game time at the Rockpile Ticket Office located near Gate A. Rockpile tickets are available to Guests 12 years of age and younger and 55 years of age and older for $1.00; there is a two ticket limit per person per game for the $1.00 tickets.
 The $1.00 tickets are only available for purchase at Coors Field and the child and/or senior must be present at the time of purchase.
-Day of game tickets for the following games will be sold in advance on the dates listed:
+Day of game tickets for Opening Day and Summer Fireworks will be sold in advance.